The AP Diving Commando Escape Travel BCD - a lightweight, but robust and top quality jacket

 I did not have any problems with this in terms of comfort and slip, but people whose build is rather more slender than my 44” chest may feel that there is something missing

-Overall this is an excellent product and – for the price of £300 – excellent value.
+Overall this is an excellent product and – for the price of £300 from – excellent value.
 At 3kg in weight, it’s perfect for travel, but the robust design also makes it perfect for general all-purpose diving, regardless of location.

 Material / denier: OceanSeal 805 (bladder), Cordura 1000 (exterior)